Fedecat-UK

 2) The Mixed Team (which consists of 1 man and 1 woman per team).
 Each country can enter a maximum of 2 mixed teams only (in our case they will be GBR 1 and GBR 2).

-Mixed team - The highest scoring man and woman will shoot in ‘GBR 1’ and the second highest scoring man and women will shoot in ‘GBR 2’.
+The GBR Mixed team selection - will normally use the 1st of the Abono to select teams -The highest scoring man and highest scoring woman will shoot in ‘GBR 1’ and the second highest scoring man and second highest scoring women will shoot in ‘GBR 2’.

 Important Selection Note